nguyenhuynhdat/ubuntu-openbox/lessons/m63-maintaining-your-ubuntu-os.md

 If you feel that something has gone wrong: suddenly your fan running fast, your computer slowing down… you should use **htop** to find out if there are programs hogging your system resources (using a lot of CPU power or RAM).

-Problem like this often happens because there is a program which requires resources that beyond the capability of your system or simply because the program is not configured right.
-For the former case, you have to find another lighter alternative that also do the trick, of course there may be some compromises.
-For the later, here is my own experience.
-I used to encounter a problem with my video configuration.
-The video player did not use GPU power to process video but used CPU power and cause extremely high CPU usage for no obvious reason.
-After tracking the problem down, I then reconfigure my GPU and everything is fine now.
+Problem like this often happens when there is a program which requires resources that beyond the capability of your system or simply because a program is not configured correctly.
+For the former case, you have to find another lightweight alternative.
+For the later, here is my own experience: I used to encounter a problem with my video configuration.
+The video player did not use GPU power but used CPU power and cause extremely high CPU usage for no obvious reason.
+After tracking the problem down, I then reconfigured my GPU and everything is fine now.

 These are typical cases that you should using system monitor to detect what is the culprit.

-And then you should: **Kill** that process (to terminate it)
+You may need to **Kill** that process (to terminate it) for further step can be taken.

 To ***kill*** a running program the hard way (force it to close) by using command in terminal when the normal way of clicking the close button on its windows do not have any effect (that program is hanging or something).